Extraordinary Merry Christmas: Critical reception

 Critics were polarized in their reactions to the episode, though most seemed to agree that it was, as The Washington Posts Jen Chaney put it, "heavy on holiday music and exceedingly light on plot".
-Raymund Flandez of The Wall Street Journal called it a "jumbled mess" and BuddyTVs John Kubicek a "total mess", though the latter also characterized it as "absurdly entertaining".
+Raymund Flandez of The Wall Street Journal called it a "jumbled mess" and BuddyTV's John Kubicek a "total mess", though the latter also characterized it as "absurdly entertaining".
 Kevin P. Sullivan of MTV said it was "one of the most confusing episodes of Glee ever".
-TV Guides reviewing team of Denise Martin and Kate Stanhope described it as "oddly mesmerizing, hilarious and kinda weird, even for Glee", and Amy Reiter of the Los Angeles Times wrote that "chipper and the sad were in perfect balance and the kitsch factor was high".
+TV Guide's reviewing team of Denise Martin and Kate Stanhope described it as "oddly mesmerizing, hilarious and kinda weird, even for Glee", and Amy Reiter of the Los Angeles Times wrote that "chipper and the sad were in perfect balance and the kitsch factor was high".

 Several reviewers approved of the black-and-white television special that took up half of the episode.
 Indeed, most of these would rather the episode had consisted entirely of the special: IGN's Robert Canning regretted that "the good stuff" was bookended with "inconsequential and awkward real world stories", and Erica Futterman of Rolling Stone "would have preferred" the whole episode to be the show-within-a-show.
 The Atlantics Kevin Fallon called the middle segments "a love letter to the Judy Garland specials it honored" and said it was a "bold move" for a series with mainstream youth appeal, and Rae Votta of Billboard thought the "homage was a shining example of what Glee can do when given the leeway to be strange and different", and was another who wished it could have run the entire episode.
 Kubicek, on the other hand, was left cold by the "utterly pointless and plotless Christmas special", and Flandez called the acting during it "haphazard".
 The Huffington Posts Crystal Bell said it was "just as weird as it sounds", but she, like Fallon, described the special as a "bold move".
 Emily VanDerWerff of The A.V.
 Club pointed out that while it was a "pitch-perfect parody" of the Judy Garland and Star Wars specials, the inherent problem is that the originals were "already pretty awful", so that to be "an accurate parody, Glee has to be awful".